Balance transfer credit cards

 Best balance transfer cards for bad credit

-To be accepted for most of the deals above, you need a decent credit score, but there is hope for those with a patchy credit past.
-For more info on credit cards for those with bad credit, see our full guide.
+To be accepted for most of the deals above, you need a decent credit score.
+If that's not you, there's still hope, as a few providers offer cards for those with a patchy credit past – though the 0% periods are usually much shorter.
+Some will accept you even with past defaults or county court judgments (CCJs).
+For more info on cards for those with bad credit, see our full guide.

-Warning – after the 0% rate these are VERY expensive, so plan how much to shift.
-All cards below have a horrid rep APR after the 0% (up to 34.9%), so compare against your current card's interest rate.
-If that's more, shift as much debt as possible, which'll depend on the credit limit you get.
-If less, only shift what you're sure you can clear within five to nine months, depending on the card you choose.
+The interest rates after the 0% periods end are VERY expensive, so plan how much to shift.
+All the cards below charge up to 34.9% rep APR after the 0% periods end, so compare that against your current card's interest rate.
+If your current card's rate is higher, then shift as much debt as possible.
+If it's lower, then only shift the amount of debt you're sure you can clear within the 0% period.

 Cashback sites may pay you for signing up

 As an extra boon, members of specialist cashback websites can be paid when they sign up to some financial products.
 Do check that it's exactly the same deal though, as terms can be different.
 And remember that the cashback is never 100% guaranteed until it's in your account.

 There is full help to take advantage of this and pros and cons in our Top cashback sites guide.